arcus/education_modules/demystifying_sql/demystifying_sql.md

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>
 If the idea of relational databases with tables that refer to one another feels confusing, you're not alone.
 In our example above, we discover the patient Prairie Dawn in our `demographics` table, and note that this patient has a patient_id of SMLE321.
 We can then use this patient ID to find **related** data in other tables.
-For example, in the `encounters` table and in the `medication_order` table, we never see the patient name "Prairie Dawn", but we **do** find her ID, SMLE321.
+For example, in the `encounters` table and in the `medication_order` table, we never see the patient name "Prairie Dawn," but we **do** find her ID, SMLE321.

 Relational databases work by using data fields like IDs to allow us to find out data about a patient, or customer, or purchase order, or other thing we're interested in, by following the matching ID into other, **related** tables.